Modern take on Abraham's sacrifice dissects Turkish village life

 “Our country is changing at an extremely fast rate... it is an amazing terrain of social change.
 A lot of the villages and cities in eastern Turkey which were traditionally very poor are now extremely sophisticated,” said Ataman, a keen observer of how social conventions can stifle the people who follow them.

 “Obviously that finds its reflection in traditional values, family values.
-In many ways modernization is good but it can create a lot of stress on the social level, family level and personal level.”
+In many ways modernisation is good but it can create a lot of stress on the social level, family level and personal level.”

 As the film progresses, change comes to the broken village up in the mountains.